jrose111284/product_promotion_checkout/README.md

 }
 ```

 Here i have a product promotion, and a total discount promotion.
-As long as you keep it in this format you will be able to change it to any promotion you wish.
-I added a £100 or over with 30 percent off just because it needed to be flexible, and could find the best deal for the customer.
-This added feature was only to show the flexibilty and nothing else.
-I felt the only way this would work is to make sure nothing is hard coded and did my best to stick to them rules
+As long as you keep it in this format, you will be able to change any promotion you wish in the future.
+I added a over £100 promotion with 30 percent off, just because it needed to be flexible, and could find the best deal for the customer.
+This added feature was only to show the flexibility it required.
+I felt the only way this would work is to make sure nothing is hard coded, and did my best to stick to them rules